Vertical Tabs / Mobile Accordion

 • Repacking Medications

-• Pharmaceutical Calculations
+• Pharmaceutical Calculations And much more!

 Examination

-After successful completion of the program, participants can opt to sit for the National Pharmacy Technician Certification Exam.
+After successful completion of the program, participants can opt to sit for the National Pharmacy Technician Certification Exam

 Learn to perform a variety of blood collection methods using proper techniques and precautions, including vacuum collection devices, syringes, capillary skin punctures, butterfly needles, and blood culture specimen collection.
 Includes lecture, lab, and clinical hours.
 Upon completion, students are urged to seek Certified Phlebotomy Technician certification through the Association of Clinical Pathology.